Earn the most rewards on your spending with the NEW GeniusCash app

 • Saving interest is important to you and your child

-• Your child doesn't have/you don't want them to use a mobile device
+• Your child doesn't have, or you don't want them to use, a mobile device

-Best account from a big bank: Scotiabank Getting There Savings Program For Youth
+Best account from a big bank: Scotiabank Preferred Package for Students and Youth

 Minimum Balance To Waive Fee